colin-walker/hyblog/README.md

 Each day is saved to it's own .md file in a year/month folder structure - the filename will be in the format yyyy-mm-dd.md.
 These folders are automatically created as needed.
 For now the year folders sit in the root of your chosen path but this will be amended in a future version to be in a sub folder.

+**Media uploads**

+Above the post form is a "Choose file" button which allows you to select a file to upload.
+After selecting a file the button will change to "Selected" - you can click this to choose a different file or click "Upload".
+Once the file has been uploaded the original button will change to "Copy path", click this to copy the full external path to the file to your clipboard.

+Uploads are place in a year/month folder structure under http(s)://{your chosen url}/uploads/

+Images of type jpg, jpeg & png will have a .webp version created and placed in the same location.

 **Comments**

 Clicking the comment icon before each post shows a simple comment form.
 When a comment is submitted a new .md file is created in the same location as the post files.
 The filename will be comments**X**-yyyy-mm-dd.md where 'X' is the number of the post for that day.